darasiemi/darasiemi.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am excited and privileged to give a seminar talk on AI applications in Healthcare with the NSK.AI community.
+I am excited and privileged to give a seminar talk on AI applications in Healthcare with the NSK.AI community. :sparkles:

 <!-- A simple inline announcement with Markdown emoji! :sparkles: :smile: -->